FAQ on Hydro-Québec’s energy in North America

 How much energy does Hydro‑Québec sell to markets outside Québec?

 Hydro-Québec has a large volume of electricity available for sale on export markets, thanks in particular to the addition of 5,000 MW of new capacity to its hydropower generating fleet over the past 15 years.
-In 2019, the company’s net exports reached 33.7 TWh.
-Nearly half was sold to New England, 25% to New York State, and the rest was shared among other markets outside Québec.
+In 2021, the company’s net exports reached 35.6 TWh, exceeding 35 TWh for the second in Hydro‑Québec’s history.

 Exact volumes sold on wholesale markets depend on available water resources from one year to the next, as well as transmission capacity to each market and Hydro‑Québec’s sales strategy.